Guide

 1. Identifying, Selecting, Developing, and Retaining Key Employees

-2. Identifying and Closing Skill Gaps
+2. Recognizing and Closing Skill Gaps

 3. Targeted and Continuous Training

-4. Succession Planning Decision Support
+4. Decision Support for Succession Planning

 Best Practices for Skill Management